Crown-Commercial-Service/DataSubmissionService/README.md

 ### Setting up the project

 Copy `.env.development.example` to `.env.development`.
 This file contains secrets which are not currently available in 1Password - liaise with team members to get the required values.
+See [environment-variables.md](/docs/environment-variables.md) for a description of all these environment variables.

 Once this is done, use Bundler to set up the project: